shichen-sc/restaurant-menu/README.md

 - I confirm that the features described above work

 ## Bugs

 - lighthouse check shows poor loading performance
+- The web page is not responsive yet.
+Upon the submission, i don't have enough time to write responsiveness

 ### Solved bugs

+- reduce the size of the image by converting them from png to webp stripping extra meta data using online converting tool

 ### Unsolved bugs

+- responsiveness

 ## Validator Testing